-Main mode: In this mode, Phase 1 takes place in 6 exchanges.
+- Main mode: In this mode, Phase 1 takes place in 6 exchanges.
 The remote host can only be identified by its IP address with pre-shared key authentication.
 In PKI mode, the identifier is the certificate.
-Main mode guarantees anonymity.

-Aggressive mode: In this mode, Phase 1 takes place in 3 exchanges between the Firewall and the remote host.
+Main mode guarantees anonymity. - Aggressive mode: in this mode, Phase 1 takes place in 3 exchanges between the firewall and the remote host.
 The remote host can be identified by an IP address, FQDN or e-mail address but not by a pre-shared key certificate.
 Aggressive mode does not guarantee anonymity.

+1 NOTES
-Stormshield Network automatically configures the use of certificate, hybrid or XAuth authentication methods in main mode.

-If the client wishes to use the PSK, he has to use the aggressive mode.
+- · Stormshield Network automatically configures the use of certificate, hybrid or XAuth authentication methods in main mode.
+If the client wishes to use the PSK, he has to use the aggressive mode. - · To define an ASCII pre-shared key that is sufficiently secure, you must follow the same rules for user passwords set out in the section Welcome, under the section User awareness, sub-section User password management.